dylan-conlin/startup/README.md

 (after saving your bash profile, don't forget to restart your Terminal--I always forget about this)

 Finally, to avoid any port conflicts, I setup the default configuration to look for a `Procfile.dev` in each app's root directory.
+Here are two of mine.
+The most notable difference is that I've hardcoded the port settings:

+    # ~/sites/shortstack/Procfile.dev
+    shortstack: bundle exec unicorn -p 3000 -c ./config/unicorn.rb
+    shortstack-worker: bundle exec rake jobs:work

+    # ~/sites/shortstack-designer/Procfile.dev
+    web: bundle exec unicorn -p 3002 -c ./config/unicorn.rb
+    log: tail -f -n 40 ./log/development.log

 If you don't want to create a development procfile and would like to use the production `Procfile` instead, configure each consular script as follows:

 in each script inside `~/.config/`, replace